openrndr/openrndr-guide/docs/README.md

 # RNDR #
 RNDR is a framework for creative coding for Java 8+.

-RNDR is designed and developed with two goals in mind: prototyping and the development of robust performant visual and interactive applications.
+RNDR is designed and developed for prototyping as well as the development of robust performant visual and interactive applications.

 RNDR provides:
  * a light weight application framework to quickly get you started